w-wieczorek/ConsoleCSI/README.md

 ## Difference between the steady state genetic algorithm and the generational genetic algorithm

-> The steady state GA is a simpler version of the generational one and in it two parents are selected and crossed obtaining two offspring that are mutated and inserted in the population, whereas in the generational version a large portion of the population is selected and crossed (typically half the individuals), the resulting offspring is mutated and inserted into the population, thus replacing the old individuals.
+> The steady state GA is a simpler version of the generational one and in it two parents are selected and crossed obtaining an offspring that are mutated and inserted in the population, whereas in the generational version a large portion of the population is selected and crossed (typically half the individuals), the resulting offspring is mutated and inserted into the population, thus replacing the old individuals.
 >
 > -- <cite>Andreu Sancho-Asensio, Universitat Ramon Llull</cite>